Just because you’re crazy in love does not mean you have to go crazy with the shopping. Valentine’s gifts need to be heartfelt, not expensive.

 Flowers and candy

 It seems so cliché, but there’s a reason people still buy flowers and candy for Valentine’s Day.
-It’s because most women like flowers and candy, and you can find nice options under $50.
+It’s because flowers and candy suit many tastes, and you can find nice options under $50.

-Before you go shopping, check out Living on the Cheap’s Daily Deals page (and also your local Living on the Cheap site) for discounts from 1800Flowers, Teleflora, etc. National flower delivery sites often run deals just before Valentine’s Day that can save you up to 50 percent.
+If your sweetheart doesn’t mind enjoying flowers a bit before Valentine’s Day, national flower delivery sites often run deals just before Valentine’s Day that can save you up to 50%.
 You can save money if you buy the flowers from a florist or store and deliver them yourself.

 A word of caution on the spa certificates.
-Don’t buy one unless you know your Valentine well enough to be sure she’ll use it.
-Not all women are comfortable going to the spa.
-Spa deals can be found year-round on your Groupon page, and they’re even more popular around Valentine’s Day.
+Don’t buy one unless you know your Valentine well enough to be sure he or she will use it.
+Not everyone is comfortable going to the spa.
+Spa deals can be found year-round on your city’s Groupon page, and they’re even more popular around Valentine’s Day.
 Depending on where you live, $50 might not go so far at a spa, so any discounts you can get will buy more relaxation for your sweetheart.
 (If you’re interested, we have a few more tips for how to save at spas.)

 Still too much?
 Give her a bottle of nail polish and a handmade gift certificate for a DIY pedicure … done by you!
 You might not get spa results, but it can be a sweet, possibly silly, bonding experience for the two of you.